Esri/websocket-for-geoevent/README.md

 # websocket-for-geoevent

-ArcGIS GeoEvent Server 10.5.x Sample WebSocket connector for subscribing to an external WebSocket
+ArcGIS GeoEvent Server sample WebSocket connector for subscribing to an external WebSocket.

 ![App](websocket-for-geoevent.png?raw=true)

 This WebSocket transport uses the latest org.eclipse.jetty version 9 libraries.
 It is an inbound client-mode transport only.

 ## Features
 * WebSocket Inbound Transport